stoyonaga/stoyonaga/README.md

 ![Shogo's GitHub](https://github-readme-stats.vercel.app/api?username=stoyonaga&show_icons=true&theme=tokyonight)

 Hi there!
-My name is Shogo, and I'm currently a Fourth Year Computer Science major at York University, Lassonde School of Engineering.
+My name is Shogo, and I'm currently a Graduate Student studying Computer Science at York University, Lassonde School of Engineering.
-My current interests lie in the study of the Design and Analysis of Algorithms, Theory of Computation, Discrete Mathematics, and Computer Security.
+My current interests lie in the study of Human-Computer Interaction and Machine Learning.

-In my free time, I also enjoy studying and reading about Philosophy.
-Existentialism, Optimistic Nihilism, Stoicism, and Logic are my favourite topics to read about.
+In my free time, I also enjoy studying and reading about Philosophy, Anthropology, and Logic.
 Lastly, cycling, photography, and gaming are some of my other hobbies as well!

 <br>